 Councils are also encouraged to include Welcome to Country signs welcoming visitors and locals into towns and signposting major features that include some kind of acknowledgement of the traditional owners of that area.
 For example, “Welcome to _____ Country – Traditional lands of the _____ People”

 Smoking ceremonies are undertaken in Aboriginal communities in order to cleanse a space.
 The Smoking Ceremony is a purification ritual and is always undertaken by an Aboriginal person with specialised cultural knowledge.
 Aboriginal people may request a Smoking Ceremony in a workplace where a death or other traumatic event has occurred.
 This request is of tremendous significance to them and should be respected.
 Failure to do so may cause significant distress.
-More information is available in the NSW Government’s Policy on Aboriginal Cultural Protocols and Practice, downloadable from the Department of Premier and Cabinet website.
+More information is available in the NSW Government’s Policy on Aboriginal Cultural Protocols and Practice.

 Significant dates for Aboriginal communities